huidr/notes/classics/homer-odyssey.md

 _Ulysses leaves Scheria and returns to Ithaca._

+On route to Ithaca, Ulysses falls asleep.
+The Phaeacians put him and his treasure safely on the shore and left.
+Neptune is furious at the Phaeacians for helping Ulysses.
+He wrecks the ship.
+Dismayed, Alcinous remembers a prophecy and to save their city from being buried under a mountain, they offer sacrifices to Neptune.
+Ulysses wakes up to find himself in an unknown land.
+He sees Minerva, disguised as a shepherd, and he pretends to be someone else.
+Then Minerva reveals her identity.
+She hides the treasure in a cave and changes his physique so that no one will recognise him.
+Then they plan how he should face his foes at his home.

 ### Book XIV

 _Ulysses in the hut with Eumaeus._

+In disguise of an old beggar, Ulysses meets his old swineherd Eumaeus, who believes his master Ulysses is dead.
+When pressed, the traveler makes up his story and tells him Ulysses is alive and shall come, which Eumaeus refuses to believe.
+Nevertheless, Eumaeus gives him food and shelter.

 ### Book XV

 _Minerva summons Telemachus from Lacedaemon—He meets with Theoclymenus at Pylos and brings him to Ithaca—On landing he goes to the hut of Eumaeus._

+Before dawn, Minerva wakes Telemachus, tells him about the assassination plot and asks him to leave immediately.
+She also offers him a strategy to avoid their ambush.
+With gifts from Menelaus and Helen, Telemachus leaves with Pisistratus.
+Theoclymenus, a seer and exile, seeks refuge in his ship.
+(He escaped from Argos after killing a relative, fled to Pylos).

+Back in Eumaeus's hut, the traveler tells Eumaeus that he plans to go begging and ask the suitors to be their servant.
+Shocked at this idea, Eumaeus tells him the suitors only take young servants and asks the traveler to rather stay with him.
+The swineherd tells him Laertes is still alive.
+When asked, he narrates his story.
+Eumaeus was born into royalty but was kidnapped and forced to become a servant.

+On the way back, Theoclymenus interprets an action of a hawk as a omen that Telemachus shall reign in Ithaca as the most powerful royalty.
+Telemachus hopes it comes true and promises gifts for him if it does.
+Then he asks his friend Piraeus to give Theoclymenus shelter.
+Then off he goes to Eumaeus.

 ### Book XVI

 _Ulysses reveals himself to Telemachus._

+Telemachus inquires Eumaeus about the old traveler.
+Eumaeus asks him if he could take him home, which Telemachus declines as he is alone and cannot even face the suitors.
+The traveler declares if he [traveler] were Ulysses or Ulysses's son, he would have rather fought and died in his house than let his estate degraded by foes.
+Telemachus sends Eumaeus to tell Penelope that her son has returned.
+Upon Minerva's advice, the traveler returns to the hut after having changed to a younger version of himself.
+Telemachus wonders if he is a god.
+The traveler reveals his identity and they plan how to thwart the suitors.

+Back at the palace, the suitors plot how to kill Telemachus.
+Amphinomus is the most well-behaved of the suitors.
+He is against killing Telemachus.
+He suggests they should be patient and wait for the will of gods.

+### Book XVII